-First, an apolitical and autonomous police model reflects a culture and orientation of non-partisanship and a mindset of detachment from partisan concerns.
-Underscoring this sensitivity to partisanship is the recognition that the traditional bonds of ministerial responsibility in Canada no longer provide sufficient accountability (either of the police to the government or of the government to the citizenry).13 An apolitical and autonomous police is not premised on the belief that the police can or should be uninterested in, unaffected by or disconnected from political institutions.
-Rather, it suggests a mode of response to those very institutions and preferences.
-The question is not whether the police are engaged in politics but rather how the police should be engaged in politics.
-The ideal type of an apolitical and autonomous police is meant to convey a posture of engagement with the political process that need not and should not result in capture of police decision-making by that process.
+First, an apolitical and autonomous police model reflects a culture and orientation of nonpartisanship and a mindset of detachment from partisan concerns.
+Underscoring this sensitivity to partisanship is the recognition that the traditional bonds of ministerial responsibility in Canada no longer provide sufficient accountability (either of the police to the government or of the government to the citizenry).
+An apolitical and autonomous model of police-executive relations recognizes that police forces are and should be interested in, affected by and connected to political institutions.
+However, the model also recognizes the necessary limitations of police engagement in the political process and suggests an approach by which appropriate limits may be negotiated.
+The ideal type of an apolitical and autonomous police is meant to convey a posture of engagement with the political process that need not and should not result in capture of police decision-making by that process, nor the converse use of political powers for illegitimate political ends.